guandi1995/ECE143_project_COVID19/README.md

 - Railways impacted on the average daily increment

-Let's take the top 3 cities that have the most connections with Wuhan as our examples here.
+Let's take the top 3 cities that have the most connections with Wuhan in terms of railway transportation as our examples here.
 They are city of Changsha, Zhengzhou and Guangzhou, which are the major cities of Hunan, Henan and Guangdong Province.
+Consequently, it makes those three provinces perform a relatively higher average daily increment compared to the others with almost the same population size, as shown below.

 ![population_vs_avg_increment_railway](https://user-images.githubusercontent.com/53081268/77390669-e5014400-6d53-11ea-9b7d-aac1c90bcfe6.png)

 - Domestic Flight departure from Wuhan

+Aside from the data of railways, we collect the data of domestic flights departure from Wuhan in the peroid from January 1, 2020 to January 23, 2020.
+It records how many passengers took the flight from Wuhan to different destinations in China in this peroid.
+The opacity represents the proportion of the passengers fly from Wuhan to specific destinations over the max values.

 ![domestic_flight](https://user-images.githubusercontent.com/53081268/77390877-7e305a80-6d54-11ea-9747-3a2890fee4c7.png)

 - Flights impacted on the average daily increment

+For example, the top 3 cities that have the most connections with Wuhan in terms of air plane transportation are Guangzhou, Beijing and Shanghai.
+As a result, it makes those three areas perform a relatively higher average daily increment compared to the others with almost the same population size, as shwon below

 ![population_vs_avg_increment_flights](https://user-images.githubusercontent.com/53081268/77390887-8ee0d080-6d54-11ea-8f04-6e6ef5c60de8.png)

 - International Flight departure from Wuhan

+Addition to this, we collect the data of international flights departure from Wuhan.

 ![international_flight](https://user-images.githubusercontent.com/53081268/77390902-999b6580-6d54-11ea-9c5f-4722f16ac904.png)

 Topic 3: Demographic analysis
 -
+The demographic analysis will be coming up soon...